 The thermostat switch is connected to the thermostat housing.
 I had to remove part of my Vetter fairing to get access to it.
 Carefully pull the connector boot from the thermostat switch.
 The connector boot and thermostat switch are circled in fig. 2 (above).

 Here is a closer look at the thermostat switch.
 The thermostat switch is circled in fig. 3 (above).

 Connect a digital multimeter across the two terminals on the back of the thermostat switch.
 Set the meter to read resistance in Ohms.
 You should see a really high resistance on the multimeter.
 If you see a really low resistance, as shown in the picture, there is a problem with the thermostat switch.
 The resistance should only be low when the motorcycle is above operating temperature and the fan needs to run to bring the motorcycle back to operating temperature.

-OK, so we verified that the thermostat switch needs to be replaced.
+Okay, so, we've verified that the thermostat switch needs to be replaced.
+What now?